 What can I serve with it?

-- Serve it with a roast.
+- With a roast.
 Any kind of roasted meat or baked fish, or even a vegetarian alternative like this delicious baked eggplant goes well.
-I usually serve more roasted vegetables with this meal, too, and maybe some delicious gravy!
+I usually serve more roasted vegetables with this meal, too, such as these honey-glazed carrots and parsnips and maybe some delicious lemon & butter sauce, or these roasted cauliflower and carrots!
+If you have an air fryer, please do try my 1-hour air fryer rotisserie chicken!

-- I sometimes serve it with some good quality sausages.
+- Good quality sausages.
 This meal is delicious comfort food either as it is or with a green vegetable on the side.

-- Serve it with a casserole such as this Mediterranean stove top chicken casserole or this baked chicken and chorizo with cherry tomatoes.
+- With a casserole such as this Mediterranean stove top chicken casserole, stifado (Greek beef stew, or this baked chicken and chorizo with cherry tomatoes.

 - Believe it or not, the taste and texture of this mash reminds me a little of hummus!
 So if you are feeling brave, why not serve it as a dip with raw vegetables, bread sticks or tortilla chips?